chadellison/trelora_appointments/README.md

 - clone `https://github.com/chadellison/trelora_appointments.git`

 - You'll need to get a google client service account.
-You can access it here ``
+You can access it [here](https://console.developers.google.com/apis/credentials/serviceaccountkey?project=platinum-depot-138422)

-- If you are using sub-calendars within your calendar you'll need to go to `app/services/google_calendar_service.rb` and edit it to pull in events from the correct calendars.
-You'll will need to know the correct calendar-id to do this.
+- If you are using sub-calendars within your calendar you will need to go to `app/services/google_calendar_service.rb` and edit it to pull in events from the correct calendars.
+You will need to know the correct calendar-id to do this.

 - You will also need to set the following ENVIRONMENT VARIABLES
  - [GOOGLE_API_KEY](https://console.developers.google.com/projectselector/apis/credentials)